 • You will also find a list of Victorian meetings in our monthly meeting in Print, “The AA News” available from the Victorian CSO.

-• A few members may tell you that they got sober without the aid of a sponsor and they may be telling the truth.
+• A few members may tell you that they got sober without the aid of a sponsor and this may be true for them.
 However, our AA experience tells us that you will have a much better chance with a sponsor than without one.
 In AA you will probably find that your sponsor is a vital part of your recovery.

 • Your sponsor will listen to you and give you suggestions; share experience of what works; point out trouble spots and help you decide what to do about them.
 In other words, your sponsor helps you to understand the AA program and guides you along the path of recovery.